 \section{Multilingual Vision-Language Models}

 We report the most important recent models in Table~\ref{tab_mm_ml_models} and in the timeline diagram in Figure~\ref{fig:timeline}.
 We consider only models with open weights.
-The field has witnessed rapid evolution from early encoder-only models mostly for classification tasks in 2020 to current decoder-only architectures, with a shift toward larger parameter counts and generative tasks.
+The field has witnessed rapid evolution from early encoder-only models, primarily for classification tasks in 2020, to current decoder-only architectures, with a shift toward larger parameter counts and generative tasks.

 In Table~\ref{tab_mm_ml_models}, we show basic descriptive statistics of the models.
 Models marked with the \textit{ad} superscript were obtained through cross-lingual transfer or adaptation rather than end-to-end multilingual pre-training.
 It is not straightforward to determine how many languages the models support.
-Not only do models perform differently in different languages, but different languages can be involved in different stages of the model development.
+Not only do models perform differently across languages, but distinct languages can be used at different stages of model development.
 The underlying multilingual text models implicitly support a number of languages due to language-only pre-training, typically ranging from dozens to over 200 languages for some recent models.
 We report this as the number of implicitly supported languages.
 The number of explicitly supported languages refers to those for which the model has been specifically pre-trained or adapted with multimodal data.
 Finally, the number of evaluation languages indicates the scope of empirical assessment in published benchmarks.
-Most model weights are released on GitHub, and many are also on Huggingface Hub.
-For those also available on Hugging Face, we display download counts (latest update at 02.06.2025) to reflect public adoption.
+Most model weights are released on GitHub, and many are also available on the Hugging Face Hub.
+For those also available on Hugging Face, we display download counts (last updated 29.01.2026) to reflect public adoption.
 Moreover, we manually add the number of article citations from Google Scholar and the average accuracy on MARVL.